Lint by D.I. Jolly

 “Yeah, I mean, I don’t’ know what you could find, I don’t even really know why I’m here.
 I get that my car was found at the scene, but I also know why it was there.
 Which I’ve told you.
 So, not sure why I’d be here longer than that.”

-Frank lingered a few more moments letting that same idea sprout.
+Frank lingered a few more moments letting an idea take root in his mind.

 “Fair enough, in that case, we’ve got your address and number, don’t leave town but you’re free to go.”